-Many companies will include paid time off (PTO) for parental bonding time as part of an employee’s benefits package, separate from any federal or state mandates.
-Under California state law, employers with five employees or more must allow an employee leave for as long as the employee is disabled by pregnancy, up to four months of unpaid leave per pregnancy.
-Furthermore, employers with at least 50 employees or more must provide an additional twelve weeks of parental bonding leave to employees covered under the CFRA.
-Due to the fact that these are separate entitlements, some employees in California may be eligible for a total of seven months of unpaid leave for pregnancy or childbirth.
-There are numerous regulations that apply to pregnancy leaves and parental bonding leaves mandated in federal and state law.
+Many companies will include paid time off (PTO) for parental bonding as part of an employee’s benefits package—separate from federal or state mandates.
+Under California law, employers with five employees or more must allow an employee leave for as long as they are disabled by pregnancy (up to four months of unpaid leave per pregnancy).
+Furthermore, employers with at least fifty employees or more must provide an additional twelve weeks of parental bonding leave to employees covered under the CFRA.
+Since these are separate entitlements, some employees in California may be eligible for a total of seven months of unpaid leave for pregnancy or childbirth.
+There are numerous regulations that apply to pregnancy leaves and parental bonding leaves that are mandated in federal and state law.

 - For adoption or foster care placement of a child with an employee

-- To take medical leave when an employee has developed a serious health condition resulting in an inability to work
+- To take medical leave when an employee has developed a serious health condition resulting in the inability to work

 California Paid Family Leave

-The California Paid Family Leave (PFL) Act guarantees compensation to offset lost wages due to taking a leave from work for qualified reasons.
-PFL itself does not provide job protection to employees, however, employees may use this benefit to obtain income while taking leaves that are protected under the FMLA or CFRA.
+The California Paid Family Leave Act (PFL) guarantees compensation to offset lost wages due to taking a leave from work for qualified reasons.
+PFL does not provide job protection to employees; however, employees may use this benefit to obtain income while taking leaves protected under the FMLA or CFRA.
 Many employees are required to pay State Disability Insurance (SDI) in the form of deductions from their paychecks.
-One of the stipulations for being eligible for PFL is that the employee pays SDI taxes, as this is the entire source for funding California PFL.
-Typically, California PFL pays approved employees between 60 and 70 percent of his or her weekly salary, with a maximum payment of $1,300 per week.
-PFL can be taken by an employee intermittently, provided it is within the first 12 months of a child entering a family, or all at once.
-Employers are also free to provide supplemental pay to employees on PFL to enable an employee to receive up to full pay during the time he or she is out.
+One of the stipulations for being eligible for PFL is that the employee pays their SDI taxes (this is the entire source for funding California PFL).
+Typically, California PFL pays approved employees between 60% and 70% of their weekly salary, with a maximum of $1,300.00 per week.
+PFL can be taken by an employee intermittently, provided it’s within the first twelve months of a child entering a family, or they can collect it all at once.
+Employers are also free to provide supplemental pay to employees on PFL to enable an employee to receive up to full pay during the time they are out.